top of page

 Drug Repurposing

-Our initial focus was on supporting drug repurposing research using animal models of MEPAN.
-Repurposing projects can test thousands of FDA-approved drugs to identify existing medicines that may address MEPAN symptoms.
+A main focus of MEPAN Foundation has working with Perlara PBC and others to support drug repurposing research using various models of MEPAN Syndrome.
+These projects can efficiently test thousands of FDA-approved drugs to identify existing medicines that may address MEPAN symptoms.

-Because these drugs have already been reviewed by the FDA and tested in patients for safety, repurposing is potentially the fastest, most cost-effective path to finding a treatment.
-There are three repurposing projects that are underway:
+Because these drugs have already been reviewed by the FDA and tested in patients for safety, repurposing offers a potentially faster and more cost-effective path to finding interventions that may help individuals with MEPAN Syndrome.

 bottom of page